chrisgrieser/alfred-neovim-utilities/README.md

 	+ In addition, <kbd>fn⏎</kbd>: Open the local directory of the plugin in Finder.
 - `mason`: Search for tools available via [mason.nvim](https://github.com/williamboman/mason.nvim).
 - `:old`: Displays and searches your `:oldfiles`.
 Opens them in the system's default editor for the respective filetype.
-(To open them directly in neovim, you need a neovim GUI with `Open With…` capability, such as [Neovide](http://neovide.dev).)
+(To open them directly in Neovim, you need a Neovim GUI with `Open With…` capability, such as [Neovide](http://neovide.dev).)

 > [!NOTE]